Vermont Research Guide

 The United States has seen many types of cemeteries.
 The first were the frontier graves that were often a single burial.
 Private family plots developed in the rural areas.
 Churchyards were established as congregations formed and built their meetinghouses.
 Towns eventually supported their own non-denominational cemeteries.
 The town also provided a place for the poor.
 The burial business moved into the private sector with bigger, more elaborate landscaping.
 The government established military cemeteries during the Civil War.
 Cemeteries, until recently, have always been segregated by race.

 Frontier graves were made by the first adventurers in an area, whether it is the 1600s or the 1800s.
 These gravesites were generally isolated with no more than a couple burials each, and often just a single burial.
-Many early settlers considered a place near an already establish Indian burial ground as a more favorable location.
+Many early settlers considered a place near an already established Indian burial ground as a more favorable location.
 The site had no markings to identify the deceased, let alone the plot.

 Private family plots still dot the landscape.
 These small cemeteries were the first permanent cemeteries created in most areas.
 They consisted of [continued…]